MrRustenLine/FLXCodingTest/README.md

 2           |   2       |   374             |   desktop         |   Exported from System B

 ## Expectations
-A customer expectation is to provide a solution that calculates the minimum of copies of the application with ID 374 a company must purchase and include some unit tests to show that your code has basic test coverage.
+Calculate the minimum of copies of the application with ID 374 a company must purchase and include some unit tests to show that your code has basic test coverage.

-The customer also indicated the following requirements:
-- Please design and write this code to cover the full set of non-functional concerns you would expect from a software product with high quality
-- We're looking for extensibility, readability and clean, non-repeated code
-- Make assumptions where you need to - it will be hard to showcase everything but add a few comments in your README to let us know

 ### Safe assumptions to make
 You will not have to consider unexpected situations such as empty values, computers with multiple users or computers that are both desktops and laptops.

-# My comments:**
+# Comments:

 I used Visual Studio 2022 Community Edition, .NET Framework 6.0.

 3 NUnit tests are included.

-The app does not check all the possible situations that may go wrong.

-Deployment instructions are out of scope but could be provided upon request.

-Finally, did I get the job?
-I accepted a job offer from another vendor while this company was mulling over my code sample.